-During recent decades, there has been an increase in the size and severity Shifting populations upward and northward of fires and insect outbreaks throughout the western United States; further increases, up to 2- to 4-fold, are expected in the coming century (19-22).
+During recent decades, there has been an increase in the size and severity as e in erity et outbreaks throughout the western wither increases, up to 2, to 4 fold upward and northward of fires and insect outbreaks throughout the western United States; further increases, up to 2- to 4-fold, are expected in the coming century (19-22).
 Drier summers and drought are expected to exacerbate this further, and plant mortality from disease is expected to increase accordingly.